CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

     </div>
     </details>

-**Hide SU** - Options related to the creation or adding of a Storage Unit (SU) are not visible.
+**Hide SU** - This option hides all settings related to creating or adding a Storage Unit (SU).

-**Pick Items only with scanning** – allows picking an Item only by scanning a barcode (cannot choose an Item manually).
+**Pick Items only with scanning** – This option restricts item picking to barcode scanning, preventing manual item selection.

-**Force Manual quantity confirmation** – with this option checked, it is required to manually confirm previously set up quantity (scanning a barcode does not confirm it automatically).
+**Force Manual quantity confirmation** – When enabled, this option requires manual confirmation of the quantity set, even if a barcode is scanned (automatic confirmation is disabled).

 ## Changes